trevcloudbytes/Azure-Network-Protocols-/README.md

 Step 6.
 Observe RDP Traffic

-- 1.On Wireshaak, from the windows VM, filter for 'tcp.port ==6689'.
+- 1.On Wireshark, from the windows VM, filter for 'tcp.port ==6689'.
 This port is used for Remote Desktop.

 What you will notice is, there will be a constant stream of data being sent.
 Comparatively to SSH, as it only traces and encriptes every keystroke.